sertansenturk/tdd_demo/README.md

 To use Travis CI, you should first authorize the service to integrate with Github.
 Then you need to enable the repository.
 Please follow the [official tutorial](https://docs.travis-ci.com/user/tutorial/) to complete these steps.

 To configure the CI, we need to add a file to the repo, called [.travis.yml](.travis.yml).
-If you inspect the file, you will realize that the content is very similar to [tox.ini](tox.ini), where we automate the checks for *code styling, unit tests, linting, local setup* and *Docker build*.
+If you inspect the file, you will realize that we reuse the [tox.ini](tox.ini) configuration, where we had already automated the checks for *code styling, unit tests, linting, local setup* and *Docker build*.

 Whenever there is a change in the git repo such as a push to *remote*, a new *pull request* (PR) or a branch merge, Travis CI is run automatically.
 You can inspect the runs [in real-time](https://travis-ci.com/sertansenturk/tdd_demo).
 Moreover, you may configure Travis CI to send an e-mail and/or Slack notification, if something goes wrong.